Introduction To Real Estate Data Analytics

 Real Estate Data Analytics Software - The Placer.ai Solution

-Placer.ai aggregates anonymized location data from millions of mobile devices – stripped of identifiers to ensure privacy – and analyzes it using advanced tools in AI, data science, and machine learning to yield highly accurate, up-to-date location intelligence.
-Its easy-to-use platform integrates foot traffic data with a broad range of other public and private datasets, allowing users to quickly and efficiently conduct a thorough analysis of any physical property.
+Placer.ai uses advanced tools in data science and machine learning to analyze mobile device location data – stripped of personal identifiers like names and MAIDs before it reaches the company to ensure privacy – and to generate aggregated, statistical information about physical locations.
+Placer's easy-to-use platform integrates highly accurate foot traffic data with a broad range of other datasets, allowing users to quickly and efficiently conduct a thorough analysis of any commercial property.
 Real estate data analysis that in the past would have taken months to conduct, can now be accomplished with the click of a button.

 Placer.ai, hailed by industry leaders as a go-to platform, boasts a number of features that take property data analysis to the next level.
 Its void analysis feature allows shopping center owners to find the perfect tenant in seconds, synthesizing the relevant data and ranking prospects according to factors like demographic fit, monthly foot traffic, and cannibalization rate.
 Placer.ai’s True Trade Area capability can determine a venue’s precise customer base, which can then be analyzed with dozens of demographic, psychographic and other data sets.
 The platform’s foot traffic data uncovers visitation rates over time, customer journeys, and more – and its data can be integrated into internal corporate analyses.
-Placer also places a high priority on privacy.
+Placer also utilizes a privacy-by-design approach.

 The Importance of Data Analysis in Real Estate